United Way of Greater Milwaukee & Waukesha County Inc

 -

 Strategic timing matters: United Way is undergoing a major transformation to Impact Based Funding.
-Organizations should prepare applications demonstrating clear alignment with the four Key Initiatives and measurable community-level outcomes.
+Organisations should prepare applications demonstrating clear alignment with the four Key Initiatives and measurable community-level outcomes.

 -